ChetFT/Piccolino-magic-8-ball/README.md

 Connect approx 3-inch long pieces of wire to the analog inputs (piccolino pins 23, 24, 25).
 The wires act as antennas, so the second end of the wires is left unattached.
 This provdes the noise needed for the 8-Ball answer randomification.
 The antennas work best if they are rounted in a circle around the piccolino pcb (Google Michael Faraday and electromagnetic induction if you want to know why that is).
 Connect the 3 AAA batteries in series.
 Connect the resuting 4.5V battery plus terminal to the tilt-switch.
 Connect the other pin of the tilt-switch to piccolino pin 28.
 Connect the battery minus terminal to piccolino pin 27.

 Tools:
-Soldering the wires works the best, but another way is to use wire-wrap.
+Soldering the wires works best, but another way is to use wire-wrap.
 Google wire wrap tool, or you can get a tool and wire here:

 https://www.amazon.com/Electronix-Express-03WTE-Wire-Gauge/dp/B00BFYE0CY/ref=sr_1_1?ie=UTF8&qid=1468156811&sr=8-1&keywords=wire+wrap+tool

 https://www.amazon.com/Breadboard-B-30-1000-Plated-Copper-Wrapping/dp/B008AGUAII/ref=sr_1_3?ie=UTF8&qid=1468156936&sr=8-3&keywords=wire+wrap+wire

+The antennas, being about 3 inches in length, allow the system to be perturbed by the cosmic microwave background, which radiation began as the flash of light during recombination when the universe was much much smaller and much much more homogenous.
+Since these microwave photons are likely entangled with the rest of the universe (including the matter in the user of the device), the 8-ball is instantaneously informed of the changes in state of the rest of the universe, and indeed the rest of the universe is informed about changes in state of the 8-ball.
+Use with caution since there is a non-zero probability that use will cause a quantum fluctuation resuling in a re-start of the universe - i.e. only ask if it is really, really important. :)